zer0cache/matic-docs/docs/edge/faq/Gas.md

 This sets a premined balance of 1000 ETH to 0x3956E90e632AEbBF34DEB49b71c28A83Bc029862 (the amount from the argument is in wei).

 The premined amount of the gas token will be the total supply.
 No other amount of the native currency (gas token) can be minted later.

+## Does Edge support ERC-20 as a gas token?

+Edge doesn't support ERC-20 token as gas token.
+Only the native Edge currency is supported for gas.